Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ### (4) Coulomb-P3M (periodic) or Coulomb-Poisson (non periodic) simulations ###

-The Coulomb forces in the periodic boundary condition are used to study water and hydrate (Ref.
+The Coulomb forces are used to study water and hydrate (Ref.
 9, "vitroid").
-In this directory, on the other hand, the short-range and long-range Coulomb forces are used for a large system in periodic p3m_perform routines with high accuracy in Sec.(2), and also the non-periodic boundary conditions are utilized in Sec.(3).
+In this directory, the short-range and long-range Coulomb forces are used for a large system in periodic p3m_perform routines with high accuracy in Sec.(2), and also the non-periodic boundary conditions are utilized in Sec.(3).
 The simulation codes of this directory are updated periodically.